Differential geometry of surfaces: History

 The volumes of certain quadric surfaces of revolution were calculated by Archimedes.
 The development of calculus in the seventeenth century provided a more systematic way of computing them.
 Curvature of general surfaces was first studied by Euler.
 In 1760 he proved a formula for the curvature of a plane section of a surface and in 1771 he considered surfaces represented in a parametric form.
 Monge laid down the foundations of their theory in his classical memoir L'application de l'analyse à la géometrie which appeared in 1795.
 The defining contribution to the theory of surfaces was made by Gauss in two remarkable papers written in 1825 and 1827.
 This marked a new departure from tradition because for the first time Gauss considered the intrinsic geometry of a surface, the properties which are determined only by the geodesic distances between points on the surface independently of the particular way in which the surface is located in the ambient Euclidean space.
 The crowning result, the Theorema Egregium of Gauss, established that the Gaussian curvature is an intrinsic invariant, i.e. invariant under local isometries.
 This point of view was extended to higher-dimensional spaces by Riemann and led to what is known today as Riemannian geometry.
 The nineteenth century was the golden age for the theory of surfaces, from both the topological and the differential-geometric point of view, with most leading geometers devoting themselves to their study.
 Darboux collected many results in his four-volume treatise Théorie des surfaces (1887–1896).

 Overview

-It is intuitively quite familiar to say that the leaf of a plant, the surface of a glass, or the shape of a face, are curved in certain ways, and that all of these shapes, even after ignoring any distinguishing markings, have certain geometric features which distinguish one from another.
-The differential geometry of surfaces is concerned with a mathematical understanding of such phenomena.
-The study of this field, which was initiated in its modern form in the 1700s, has led to the development of higher-dimensional and abstract geometry, such as Riemannian geometry and general relativity.

 The essential mathematical object is that of a regular surface.
 Although conventions vary in their precise definition, these form a general class of subsets of three-dimensional Euclidean space (ℝ^{3}) which capture part of the familiar notion of "surface."
 By analyzing the class of curves which lie on such a surface, and the degree to which the surfaces force them to curve in ℝ^{3}, one can associate to each point of the surface two numbers, called the principal curvatures.
 Their average is called the mean curvature of the surface, and their product is called the Gaussian curvature.

 There are many classic examples of regular surfaces, including: